 Meet the first cohort of Youth Voice Amplified youth and young adult advisors through these video introductions.

 Are you looking to get more involved with AMCHP?
 Make the most of your membership by participating in one of the opportunities above.

 One benefit of being an active AMCHP member is the opportunity to participate as a volunteer leader on AMCHP’s Association Committees.
 AMCHP committees assist the organization in carrying out its mission, goals and strategic plan.
 As a member of the committee, you will be playing an important role in the development of AMCHP’s program and policy activities.
 At the same time, volunteering on an AMCHP committee offers you rich professional development opportunities and potentially provides a future pathway towards greater leadership roles in this organization.

 All interested members may serve up to two consecutive one-year terms.
-In order to be newly appointed to a committee (our term year is October – September), please let us know of your interest by taking our survey below.
+To be newly appointed to a committee (our term year is October – September), please check out our 2022-2023 Call for New Committee Members and apply to one or more committees by taking our survey below.
 If you currently serve on a committee(s) and are interested in continuing in your role, please do not complete this survey as you will be contacted through an independent process.
 This call for volunteers remains open year-round.
 If interim committee positions become available due to vacancies, you may be contacted for consideration.
-Thank you!